-Conceived as an expressively animated environment to enhance the pleasures of living and viewing contemporary art, this seven-story townhouse renovation and expansion is carved within an early 20th Century historic limestone townhouse on the Upper East Side.
-It is designed as a gracious entertaining space and a private enclave for the clients and their family.
+Conceived as an animated environment to enhance the pleasures of living and viewing contemporary art, this 14,000 sq. ft. townhouse was designed as a gracious entertaining space and private enclave for the clients and their family.
+With the excavation of two additional floors and restoration of the building’s landmarked limestone façade, Gabellini Sheppard successfully transformed a previously vacated, five-story townhouse into a seven-story primary residence for a family of six.